lupyuen/lupyuen.github.io/src/usb.md

 (Garbled consistently, so it's not RF Interference)

-CAUTION: Sending a LoRa Message on PineDio USB (not BL602) above 29 bytes will cause message corruption!
+CH341 SPI seems to have trouble transferring a block of 32 bytes

-CAUTION: Receiving a LoRa Message on PineDio USB (not BL602) above 28 bytes will cause message corruption!
+-   __Transmitting a LoRa Message on PineDio USB longer than 29 bytes will cause message corruption!__

-(CH341 SPI seems to have trouble transferring a block of 32 bytes)
+-   __Receiving a LoRa Message on PineDio USB longer than 28 bytes will cause message corruption!__

 ![SX1262 Commands for WriteBuffer and ReadBuffer](https://lupyuen.github.io/images/usb-buffer.png)